 Before we hit the road and to ensure our trip is a success, we usually check to make sure our vehicle is in top-notch shape by getting an oil change.
 We often stop at a local auto care center.
 I also use this opportunity to stock up on some road trip essential while they work on our vehicle.
 While at the auto center, one of the certified technicians informed me that since our vehicle has over 75k miles, it requires a high mileage oil change.
 High-mileage motor oil is specifically designed for new or late-model vehicles with over 75,000 miles, in order to keep the engines running clean and going strong.

 By getting this checked out before our trip, I potentially avoided an issue on the road.
-With every road trip, it’s good to always prep before hitting the road and that includes making sure your vehicle is in top shape and read for the adventure.
+With every road trip, it’s good to always prep before hitting the road and that includes making sure your vehicle is in top shape and ready for the adventure.
+So would you be taking weekend road trips from New Jersey?